ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
 A new eye icon indicates if the surprise attack is prepared.

-- *Updated* Ninja Wars!
+- Ninja Wars!
 (Stealthy units) : Most of units will get melee back-stabs, poison arrows, diversion, skirmisher, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
 For funny PvP with fog-of-war focused on ambushes / hide&seek.

 - *New* Villages line of sight : Villages can have a line of sight for the owner side, with configurable distance.